Niyko/Athena/README.md

 You can download the pre-compiled binaries from the Github [releases](https://github.com/Niyko/Athena/releases) page and copy them to the desired location.
 After that you can follow the below steps in order.

 #### Create a `config.json` file in the root folder where you but the Athena binary.
 Here is the format of the JSON file.
 Fill all the credentials also.
+You can find more details about the paramters in config file in below sections.
 `````json
 {
     "dbHost": "",